Daffadon/fndn/internal/template/readme/readme.md

 ## Usage

-To start development, you can start by copying the **.env.example** and change the name to **.env**.
-Make sure that you fill the variable the same with value that you used to connect from your apps in the **config.local.example**.
+To start development, you can start by copying the `.env.example` and change the name to `.env`.
+Make sure that you fill the variable the same with value that you used to connect from your apps in the `config.local.yaml`.
 For example:

 ```bash
 ENV="production"